Man in a Landscape (TV series)

-Man in a Landscape was a Canadian cultural documentary television series which aired on CBC Television in 1963.
+Man in a Landscape is a Canadian cultural documentary television series which aired on CBC Television in 1963.

 Premise

 This series featured various programs ostensibly relating to the arts.

 Scheduling

 This half-hour series aired on Wednesdays at 10:30 p.m.
 (Eastern) from 17 July to 18 September 1963.

 A feature based on Lister Sinclair's poem on Beethoven was planned as the series debut, but was unexpectedly pre-empted.
 This episode aired later, outside the series regular time slot, on 14 September 1963.
 It featured Douglas Rain portraying Beethoven and Frank Perry portraying other characters.
 James Murray produced this programme.